mdasuki/GLORY_DEMO/README.md

 # GLORY_DEMO
 Train reservation demo project

+NOTE: The source code is in master branch

 Train reservation demo project is a sample C# project to allow a user to reserve a seat on a train.
 The functionalities include:
 1. Lists all trains displaying destination and departure time.